Outburn-IL/foob-docs/fume-tester.md

 ![FUME plugin routing rules editor](img/routing-rules-editor-delete.png)

-* Check the target rule to delete
+* Check the target rule to be deletet
 *	Click the `Delete Selected` button